I Continue from here...Anantapur District - Day 01

 Continued Here Anantapur District - Day 03

 On our way, we stopped at a small road side shop for breakfast.
 The hotel is run by a lady in her late 50’s.
 She offered us seat and slowly moved on with her work to prepare the chutney as the idli’s were getting ready.
 She seemed in no hurry at all and our waiting did least to speed her work.
 She seemed to calculate and do every move without haste and lot of confidence.
 She reminded me of my aunt Jayashree who has a balanced and calculated approach to cooking.
 We tasted some soft and hot idlis and a delicious chutney.
 When asked about her secret recipe, she told us that she used idly rava (1 cup) instead of rice with urad dal (1/4 cup).
 And for her special chutney she seasoned them with roasted onions and curry leaves.
 Yes, roasted until they are black and crunchy.
-We had some coffee and thanked her for her delicious breakfast before continuing our journey.
+We had some coffee as well and thanked her for her delicious breakfast before continuing our journey.
 We shall always remember this breakfast to be one of our special ones had outside of home.

 At Pennahobilam, near Uravakonda is the Lakshmi Narasimha Swamy temple.
 The morning was very peaceful.

 We came back to the bypass road and took a different route to Gooty via Pamidi instead of originally decided Guntakal route.
-This route took us to the remote villages on the district.
+This route took us to the remote villages in the district.
 At Pamidi, we visited two temples in the same compound (Bhogeswaraswamy Temple and Sri Laxminarayana Swamy Temple).
 Approach to these temples is via narrow unclean streets of this town.
 It is believed to be built by the Cholas and one could also find a sasan carved on a rock written in Pali language.
-Here we met a middle aged lady who spoke to use for about 10 minutes in Telugu.
+Here we met a middle aged lady who spoke to us for about 10 minutes in Telugu.
 We could only reply in Kannada yet an understandable communication continued.

 We then drove to Yadiki and visited Lakshmi Chennakeshava temple which was about to be closed.
 They held the doors open for our darshan.